 |Diplomatic only||Jordan, Uzbekistan (60 Days), Turkmenistan (30 Days)|

 Visa-Free Entry to Jeju-do

-- Applicable countries: Citizens from all countries not included in the Visa-Free tables above, excluding twelve countries, who travel directly to Jeju International Airport or Jeju International Passenger Terminal with the purpose of tourism.
+- Applicable countries: Citizens from all countries not included in the Visa-Free tables above, excluding the 24 countries below, who travel directly to Jeju International Airport or Jeju International Passenger Terminal with the purpose of tourism.

 - Duration of stay: 30 Days

 - Conditions of entry: Travelers must take planes or ferries with direct routes to Jeju-do

 - Korea Immigration Service: +82-2-1345 (Korean, English, Japanese, Chinese, Russian, Vietnamese, Thai, Indonesian, German, French, Spanish, Arabic, Mongolian, Filipino, Burmese, Cambodian, Bengali, Nepali, Urdu, Sinhala)